 Figure S1.
 Correlations among variables

-The heatmap shows the correlation coefficients among variables related to the modified Sternburg task and detected sharp-wave ripples (SWRs) parameters.
-Note that, the “previous correct” and set size (= the number of alphabetical letters to encode) showed the 0.26 correlation coefficient because the set size was always fixed as four after incorrect tasks.
+The heatmap shows the correlation coefficients among variables related to the modified Sternberg task and detected sharp-wave ripple (SWR) parameters.
+Note that the “previous correct” and set size (= the number of alphabetical letters to encode) showed a correlation coefficient of 0.26 because the set size was always fixed at four after incorrect tasks.
 Abbreviations: previous set size, the set size of a previous trial; previous correct, incorrect (= 0) or correct (= 1) of the previous trial; match, Match IN (0) or Mismatch OUT (1) of the trial; log10(duration [ms]), log10(duration [ms]) of sharp-wave ripple (SWR) event; log10(ripple peak amplitude [SD of baseline]), log10(ripple peak amplitude [SD of baseline]) of SWR event; # of spikes, the number of spikes during a SWR event.